 In the previous section, I described the grand-canonical approach to determine the thermodynamically stable adsorbate phases at electrochemical electrolyte/electrode interfaces.
-In order to avoid the evaluation of solvation energies of solvated species, the concept of the computational hydrogen electrode has been employed.
+In order to avoid the evaluation of solvation energies of solvated species, the concept of the computational hydrogen electrode^{24,26} has been employed.
 It is important to note that up to here all expressions are exact, as far as the description of structures in thermodynamic equilibrium is concerned.
 However, the evaluation of the corresponding expressions requires the determination of free energies which is typically numerically rather demanding as it necessitates performing, e.g., thermodynamic integration schemes.

-Hence typically in the application of the CHE, the free energy difference appearing in eq.5 is replaced according to which means that the difference in the free energies is replaced by the difference in total energies, and in the evaluation of the total energies, the electrochemical control parameters are neglected; i.e., the interface energies are assumed to be independent of the electrode potential and proton concentration.
-Often the electrochemical environment is entirely neglected; i.e., the total energies are calculated at the vacuum/ electrode interface instead of the electrolyte/electrode interface.
-Thus, for example, the capacitive charging of the diffuse double layer is not captured at all which has been identified as a critical factor in interfacial electrochemistry.
-Still it is important to emphasize that this is not an approximation that is inherent to the CHE, as is often assumed, but rather a typical approximation applied when employing the in principle exact concept of the CHE.
+Hence typically in the application of the CHE, the free energy difference appearing in Eq.
+5 is replaced according to which means that the difference in the free energies is replaced by the difference in total energies, and in the evaluation of the total energies the electrochemical control parameters are neglected, i.e., the interface energies are assumed to be independent of the electrode potential and proton concentration.
+Often the electrochemical environment is entirely neglected, i.e., the total energies are calculated at the vacuum/electrode interface instead of the electrolyte/electrode interface.^{20,30} Still it is important to emphasize that this is not an approximation that is inherent to the CHE, as is often assumed, but rather a typical approximation applied when employing the in principle exact concept of the CHE.25

-$$G{A{S}}^{\text{interf}}(T, U, \text{pH}, N{\text{H}}) - G{A{S}}^{\text{interf}}(T, U, \text{pH}, 0)$$
+$$G{A_S}^{\text{interf}}(T, U, \text{pH}, N{\text{H}}) - G{A_S}^{\text{interf}}(T, U, \text{pH}, 0) \approx E{A_S}^{\text{interf}}(N{\text{H}}) - E{A_S}^{\text{interf}}(0)$$ (7)

-$$\approx E{A{S}}^{\text{interf}}(N{\text{H}}) - E{A{S}}^{\text{interf}}(0)$$ (7)

-I will now discuss a typical example presented in Figure 3 where the approximations just mentioned have all been invoked.
+I will now discuss a typical example presented in Fig. 3 where the approximations just mentioned have all been invoked.
 This figure displays a Pourbaix diagram, i.e., a phase diagram as a function of pH and the electrode potential, calculated within the concept of the CHE.
-This Pourbaix diagram addresses exactly the same system as covered in Figure 1, namely the coadsorption of hydrogen and bromide on Pt(111) in the presence of an aqueous electrolyte.
-In these calculations, a fixed bromide concentration corresponding to an activity of a = 0.1 has been
+21 This Pourbaix diagram addresses exactly the same system as covered in Fig. 1, namely the co-adsorption of hydrogen and bromide on Pt(111) in the presence of an aqueous electrolyte.
+In these calculations, a fixed bromide concentration corresponding to an activity of a = 0.1 has been assumed that might be somewhat larger than the concentration of 10^{-2} M KBr used in the experiments.
+19

-Figure 3.
-Calculated Pourbaix diagram, i.e., a map of the stable phases of coadsorbed bromine and hydrogen on Pt(111) as a function of pH and electrode potential for a fixed bromide concentration corresponding to an activity of a = 0.1.
-Greenish colors denote a pure hydrogen phase, while bluish colors denote a pure bromine phase.
-In between the hydrogen and bromine phases, there is a thin region where a coadsorbate structure with both species is stable.
+Figure 3: Calculated Pourbaix diagram, i.e., a map of the stable phases of co-adsorbed bromine and hydrogen on Pt(111) as a function of pH and electrode potential for a fixed bromide concentration corresponding to an activity of a=0.1.
+Greenish colors denote a pure hydrogen phase, bluish colors a pure bromine phase.
+In between the hydrogen and bromine phases, there is a thin region, where a co-adsorbate structure with both species is stable.
 The gray area corresponds to a region where the clean, uncovered electrode is stable.
-Reprinted with permission from ref 22.
-Copyright 2016 American Chemical Society.
+(Reprinted with permission from Ref.
+21 Copyright 2016 American Chemical Society.)